 No, not half-greyed - the other half of the mech's frame is gone, almost bisected but at a slight angle.
 Most of a torso, a helm, an arm, and a sliver of a leg remain intact on this side of the wall, but the other half of the channeler - not Held or Hold, Rung prays, scanning the rictus of agony on the greyed face a dozen times to reassure himself.
 Sang emits a low, warbling binary sound at the terrible sight, and Rung clutches them close as the living mech turns to regard them, the whirling spark in the palm of her hand.
 She cocks her head to the side, her yellow optics gentle as she sighs.

 Awareness - no, recognition washes through Rung in a warm tide and melts the trickle of ice threaded through his spinal struts.
 "Vivere," he says aloud, while Sang sags against him.
 The most familiar of Vector Sigma's attendants nods, and then turns her attention to the spark support chamber irising open over her left shoulder.
-Her own central spark chamber, as clear-paned as Sang's and Rung's, still bears pale silver scars from her time as Vivacity; the rest of her gleams like pale gold with rosy orange lines.
+Her own central spark chamber, as clear-paned as Sang's and Rung's, still bears pale silver scars; the rest of her gleams like pale gold with rosy orange lines.
 Four of her life support chambers already spin with disembodied sparks.
 Safe.
 Saved.

 Only once she's secured the spark does Sang break away and hurtle forward to clutch Vivere's claw.
 [What do we do?!
 It's all gone so cold!]
 Sang asks over comms, with the hitch of panic clear in her subglyphs and ragged undertones.